 The other kind of fan is a mechanical clutch fan.
 These are made with a thermostat in the center that is supposed to tighten up and spin faster when the air coming through the condenser and the radiator heats up.

 With both of these, you want to do a quick test to check the condition of the fan clutch.
 With the engine off, reach in and manually turn the fan.
-You should feel a resistance or a drag as you are rotating it.
+You should feel resistance or drag as you are rotating it.
 If it’s loose and spins freely, then the chances are you have a defective fan clutch.

 Next, visually check the underside of the fan belt (part #3) for cracks.
 If you find any, the belt should be replaced.
-Older vehicles used to have a belt tension gauge that was using during belt replacement to prevent excessive pressure on system components.
+Older vehicles used to have a belt tension gauge that was used during belt replacement to prevent excessive pressure on system components.
 Today’s newer vehicles have a spring-loaded tensioner that applies the correct amount of pressure.